Foundation Stage - Bluebell & Buttercup Classes

 Mrs. Edwards and Mrs. Norman will have the pleasure of teaching your child this year in their first year at our school.

-We have enjoyed getting to know the children in our classes and we are very much looking forward to a year full of fun, exciting learning adventures and 'WOW' moments, as your child grows as a successful learner.
+We will enjoy getting to know the children in our classes and know we will have a year full of fun, exciting learning adventures and 'WOW' moments, as your child grows as a successful learner.

 Thank you for your support.
 Please remember that we are always here if you need to speak to us (after school is always best apart from on Wednesdays as this is teacher meeting day).

 Meet the Foundation Stage Grown ups.pdf Please click this link to see the faces of the adults who will become very familiar to your child(ren) in the upcoming year.

 The children get very excited about staying for lunch in school.
 Don’t forget that school meals are free for your child for the first three years of their school lives.
 School meal menus are on line with the Aspens' Select App.
 You will need to register and order on the App or website with the information in your coded letter.
 We know that it is always a concern as a parent to know how much your child is eating, but we do have two experienced lunchtime supervisors Mrs. Connett and Mrs. Kaltsouni who work specifically with the Foundation Stage children, amongst a team of additional supervisors, to encourage them to eat as much as they can.
 We are given feedback about any concerns in changes to children’s eating habits and we would then pass this information on to you.
 Please assume no news is good news!
 You can of course provide a packed lunch if you prefer.